Nursing, LPN/BSN

 All students admitted to the Sophomore class by August 1st will begin nursing coursework in the fall and take a six or eight semester course of study.
 Upon successful completion of the program, the student is granted the Bachelor of Science degree in Nursing.
 They may then apply to take the National Council Licensure Examination (NCLEX) for Registered Nurses.

-School of Nursing Repeat Policy: If School of Nursing Pre-Nursing students or students located in the Center for Academic Advising & Student Success or College of Applied Science & Technology do not achieve a C or higher in science prerequisite courses the first time they take them, they are allowed to repeat the course for a change of grade one time only.
+School of Nursing Repeat Policy: If School of Nursing students do not achieve a C or higher in science prerequisite courses the first time they take them, they are allowed to repeat the course for a change of grade one time only.
 (UA policy allows for two repeats for change of grade.)
 If a student must take a science course for a third time in order to earn a grade of “C” or higher, the student will no longer be eligible for consideration for the nursing major until the previous science courses are 5 years old.
 This policy includes the repetition of a course originally taken at another institution or vice versa.

-Transfer Students: A student must be accepted by the University and have all course work applicable to the Nursing requirements evaluated by the respective UA departments with a copy of the departmental approval on the file by August 1st of the year of entry into School of Nursing.
-All transfer prerequisites will be combined and averaged with those earned at the University of Akron.
-Transfer students who have been dismissed from a Nursing program at another institution are not eligible to apply to The University of Akron’s Nursing program.
-Transfer students are eligible to Intercollege Transfer to the School of Nursing after completing 12 credits at the University of Akron, completion of one or more core science courses and earning a 3.0 GPA at The University of Akron.
+Transfer Students: A student must be accepted by the University and have all course work applicable to the Nursing requirements evaluated by the respective UA departments with a copy of the departmental approval on the file by April 1st for fall enrollment and by October 1st for spring enrollments.
+All transfer prerequisites will be combined and averaged with those earned at The University of Akron.
+Transfer students who have been dismissed or failed a clinical nursing course from a Nursing program at another institution are not eligible to apply as a transfer student to The University of Akron’s traditional nursing program.

 ***Background Checks & Fingerprinting: All Nursing students are subject to yearly thorough criminal background checks and urine screen at the students' expense.
 Background checks may reveal a student’s unsealed and sealed criminal record.